revaturelabs/interviewquestions/Java/Java Basics/Variables Datatypes and Operators.md

 <details>
     <summary><b> Show Answer </b></summary>
 <blockquote>

   - The ternary operator(?:) is also called conditional operator used to evalute boolean expression.
   - It needs three operands.

   **Syntax**
   variable=condition?expression1:expression2

-  - If the condition is true, first expression will be executed else second expression executed
+  - If the condition is true, first expression will be executed else second expression executed.

   **Example**
   int max = a>b?a:b;